HPI-Information-Systems/Mondrian/README.md

 ## Multiregion detection experiment

-The region_detection.py scripts can be used to run the experiments on the multiregion detection components.
+The region_detection.py scripts can be used to run the experiments on the multiregion detection component of Mondrian.
 It requires the input datasets of csv files to be stored in a folder named "./res/{dataset-name}/csv" and their annotations in the folder "./res/{dataset-name}/annotations".
 The dataset name can be specified as a command line argument.
+An additional argument allows to execute the evaluation of the results and print the results.

+The script allows different configurations to be tested, selecting them with command line arguments.
+To run region detection using the connected component baseline and see the evaluation results, run:

 `python3 basic.py --baseline --evaluate`

+To test using a static radius R, run:
+`python3 basic.py --static R --evaluate`

 For the full list of parameters, type: